 “My dear…I don’t give a damn” resonated in the halls when 38 publishers rejected Margaret Mitchell’s epic Southern classic.
 Macmillan snagged it in 1936, turning out to be a wise decision as it won a Pulitzer Prize in 1937 and went on to sell over 30 million copies across the globe.

 14. Harry Potter and the Philosopher’s Stone by JK Rowling

 Surprisingly, when JK Rowling initially sent the manuscript for the first Harry Potter book to 12 publishing houses, she was rejected by all of them.
 If not for the eight-year-old daughter of an employee of London’s publishing house Bloomsbury, who convinced her father the book must be published, the world might have never known the adventures of Harry Potter.

 King’s first published novel wasn’t just rejected by publishers initially, but by the author himself.
 King disliked his own book so much that he threw the pages in the trash, to be later rescued by King’s wife, and published by Doubleday editor William Thompson.

 Can you imagine how different these authors’ lives would have been if they had given up after these rejections?
 Keep it in mind when you feel like calling it quits on writing.
 The first few dozen publishers/agents might not believe in your work, but eventually, somewhere, someone might.
 And one good “yes” could be all it takes to get your writing career started.

-Be sure to stop by the Writer’s Toolbox for free, useful tools that no author should go without.
 Image courtesy of Simon Cocks via Flickr, Creative Commons.